The total study load for the Master's programme is 60 ECTS. It consists of two components:

 In the first block, you will also begin the Academic Professional (AP) course.
 This course covers the entire year and helps you develop your professional identity in preparation for the labour market.

 It consists of a practical empirical research project largely concentrated in period 1 and 2 and peer coaching and supervision sessions in period 3 and 4 to help you reflect on your professional development during the internship period and as preparation for the labour market.
-In this part of the course, alumni and other young professionals provide insights into their own professional practice and other aspects of the professional environment they work in.

 In the first period, students also begin preparations for selecting and being hired for an internship position for periods 3 and 4.
 A number of group sessions focusing on applying for internships will be held to support you in finding a suitable internship position and, in turn, you will also brainstorm with other students about their prospective internship possibilities.